-Sales in Safety and Industrial were down 8.9 percent in U.S. dollars.
+Sales in Safety and Industrial were down 7.2 percent in U.S. dollars.

-- Sales increased in automotive aftermarket, electrical markets, and abrasives and decreased in personal safety, industrial adhesives and tapes, closure and masking systems and in roofing granules. - Growth was held back by the disposable respirator sales decline within personal safety along with the exit of Russia (which, together, negatively impacted year-on-year first quarter organic growth by 9.9 percentage points); declines within industrial adhesives and tapes due to consumer electronics softness, closure and masking systems was down as consumers pulled back on discretionary spending impacting e-commerce shipments.
+- Sales increased in automotive aftermarket, electrical markets, roofing granules, and abrasives and decreased in personal safety, industrial adhesives and tapes, and closure and masking systems. - Growth was held back by the disposable respirator sales decline within personal safety along with the exit of Russia (which, together, negatively impacted year-on-year organic growth by 7.3 percentage points) for the first six months of 2023; declines within industrial adhesives and tapes due to consumer electronics softness, closure and masking systems was down as consumers pulled back on discretionary spending impacting e-commerce shipments (slowing down in packaging and shipping activity).

-Business segment operating income margins increased year-on-year from pricing, aggressive spending discipline, and productivity actions which more than offset the decline driven by lower sales volume, manufacturing and supply chain headwinds, carryover raw material/logistics/energy cost inflation, investments in the business and China COVID-related challenges.
-Adjusting for special items (non-GAAP measure), business segment operating income margins decreased year-on-year as displayed above.
+Business segment operating income (loss) margins increased year-on-year primarily due to lower special item costs for significant litigation.
+2022 was impacted by a pre-tax charge in the second quarter of approximately \$1.2 billion related to steps toward resolving Combat Arms Earplugs litigation (discussed in Note 14).
+Margins were also impacted by aggressive spending discipline, pricing and productivity actions which were more than offset by the lower sales volume, restructuring costs, inflation impacts, investments in the business and China COVID-related challenges.
+Adjusting for special item costs for significant litigation (non-GAAP measure), business segment operating income margins decreased year-on-year as displayed above.